Measurements to evaluate and improve Building Acoustics are

 Larson Davis offers the sound source equipment, the sound level meters to record the source and receiver locations, and the software to calculate and report important metrics.

-In the field of Room Acoustics measurements are made to help determine how sound is created, propagated, absorbed, and heard by and audience in and enclosed space.
+In the field of Room Acoustics, measurements are made to help determine how sound is created, propagated, absorbed, and heard by an audience in an enclosed space.
 This enclosed space can be a house, apartment, restaurant, office, workshop, factory hall,

 Reverberation Time is the single most important parameter used to describe Room Acoustics.
 However, parameters describing music quality, speech intelligibility, and frequency-based performance are also important.